wenjun-cheng/wenjun-cheng.github.io/_pages/about.md

 ### Leadership Roles
 * **Founding President of JI Tennis Club**
   - Organized elections and drafted club bylaws and development plans
-  - Organized online and offline viewing events for club members
   - Organized trainings
   - Organized institute team to participate in competitions
   - Collaborated to write a beginner's guide